-Long Short-Term Memory networks are a~specific type of Recurrent Neural Network (RNN).
-It is known that RNNs work very well for sequential data such as in languages \cite{Sutskever:2014:SSL:2969033.2969173}.
-They take as input a sequence of vectors (these vectors could represent characters or words) $(x_{1}, x_{2},...,x_{n})$ and returns another sequence $(h_{1}, h_{2},...,h_{n})$ that represents some information about this sequence at every step in the input.
+LSTMs take as input a sequence of vectors (these vectors could represent characters or words) $(x_{1}, x_{2},...,x_{n})$ and return another sequence $(h_{1}, h_{2},...,h_{n})$ that represents some information about this sequence at every step in the input.
 Nevertheless, the vanilla RNNs are not perfect.
 The main issue with them is the vanishing gradient problem \cite{Pascanu:2013:DTR:3042817.3043083}.
 When the network becomes deeper and deeper, the gradients calculated in the back propagation steps become smaller and smaller.
 Finally, the learning rate slows significantly and long-term dependencies of the language are harder to train.
 Consequently, RNNs memorize worse and worse words that are far away in the sequence and predictions are biased towards their most recent inputs in the sequence \cite{Bengio:1994:LLD:2325857.2328340}.
 Long Short-term Memory Networks (LSTMs) have been designed to solve exactly this long-term dependencies using a~memory-cell.
 This neural network architecture uses special gates in neurons to control the proportion of the input to give to the memory cell, and the proportion from the previous state to forget.
 LSTMs were proposed by Hochreiter and Schmidhuber \cite{hochreiter1997long} and they are widely used in several different NLP problems \cite{Limsopatham2016, Barnes2017, Ma2017}.
-To further improve LSTMs and fasten the training of the network, its extension has been proposed - BiLSTM \cite{DBLP:conf/icassp/2013} - bidirectional LSTM.
+To further improve LSTMs and accelerate the training of the network, an extension has been proposed - BiLSTM \cite{DBLP:conf/icassp/2013} - bidirectional LSTM.
 In this architecture, we split the state neurons of a~regular RNN into two parts - forward and backward.
 The forward pass $\overrightarrow h_{t}$ is responsible for the positive direction of sequence (e.g., direction according to the word order) and the backward part $\overleftarrow h_{t}$ learns the negative direction (the reverse word order).
 Finally, the BiLSTM architecture outputs concatenation of vectors from each pass $h_{t} = [\overrightarrow h_{t}; \overleftarrow h_{t}]$.

 We used to following implementation of LSTM: